 Trauma isn't always a big or obvious life event and Sensorimotor Psychotherapy is particularly effective in treating the symptoms that arise from so many of life's difficulties.
 Symptoms such as mood swings, depression, anxiety, anger and feelings of isolation can have a great effect on our day to day living.
 Working with this wisdom encourages gentle but lasting release of symptoms.

-I have a wealth of experience and a particular understanding of trauma and complex trauma.
+I have a wealth of experience and a particular understanding of trauma and severe and complex trauma.
 I began within a drug and alcohol agency and spent many years working with addictions and the underlying trauma.
 I was then asked to set up and coordinate a counselling service within Shrewsbury prison.
 I spent 3 and half years here before the closure of the prison in 2013 and have since concentrated on private practice, my own personal growth and the completion of my qualification as a Certified Advanced Sensorimotor Psychotherapist in April 2017.

-My professional training continues and because of my interest and understanding of parts and of the Self, I am currently enjoying studying various aspects and trainings of Internal Family Systems (IFS).
+My professional training continues and because of my interest and understanding of parts and of the Self, I am currently enjoying studying and diving deeply into various aspects and trainings of Internal Family Systems (IFS).
 It is important to me that my own development and my work as a practitioner is up to date and at the best level I can achieve, and I regularly attend or facilitate workshops, conferences and training courses.